friedrith/friedrith/README.md

 # Hi there, I'm Thibault Friedrich 👋

 I am a French frontend/React developer living in Montréal 🍁.
 I love everything about science-fiction and Ux Design.
+One of my new passion is also Code Craftsmanship.
 I am currently working happily for a canadian company as a Senior Frontend Developer.

-I am also open to collaborations and short missions in Montréal or full-remote.
-Let's discuss if you need a developer able to work fast and clean:
+WANT TO RECRUIT ME?

 - [Portfolio](https://thibaultfriedrich.io)
 - [Linkedin](https://www.linkedin.com/in/thibault-friedrich/)